Complaint & Grievance Procedures

 Step 2 Upon receipt of the written grievance, the Dean of Academic Affairs will determine whether the matter is grievable in accordance with the criteria set forth in this policy.
-If the grievance has no merit, it will be dismissed and a letter will be submitted to the student initiating the grievance stating the same.
-If the grievance does have merit, the Dean of Academic Affairs will appoint an ad hoc committee of two faculty members and one student to investigate the situation by gathering additional information from appropriate members of the campus community.
+If the matter is deemed not grievable per school policy, it will be dismissed and a letter will be submitted to the student initiating the grievance stating the same.
+If the matter is deemed grievable per school policy, the Dean of Academic Affairs will appoint an ad hoc committee of two faculty members and one student to investigate the situation by gathering additional information from appropriate members of the campus community.
 The Dean of Academic Affairs will designate one of the faculty members as chairperson of the ad hoc committee.
 The chairperson will have the right to vote.
-At any time during the investigation of the grievance, the Dean of Academic Affairs and ad hoc committee may make further attempts to resolve the grievance informally.
+At any time during the investigation of the grievance, the Dean of Academic Affairs and ad hoc committee may make further attempts to resolve the grievance informally.”

 The ad hoc committee chair will send a copy of the grievance to the parties listed as having committed an alleged violation (“respondent”) within ten (10) business days of being appointed, giving the respondent(s) ten (10) business days to submit to the chair a written response to the allegations and any exhibits they wish to introduce as evidence.
 The chair will concurrently inform the student pursuing the grievance of the student’s right to, within ten (10) business days, submit to the chair copies of any exhibits the student wishes to introduce as evidence.
 The chair may extend the deadlines for submitting a response and for exchanging proposed exhibits upon a showing of good cause.